lejcik/certviewer/README.md

 ## Future development

-* Unicode support.
+* Unicode support once *Salamander* will be Unicode ready.
 * Language modules (yet only `english.slg` lang module is provided).
+* Add support for a certificate consistency test, as the certificate file may be corrupted.
+This is a time consuming operation (may take a few seconds), so it has to be started by a user.
+Moreover, current *OpenSSL* check functions (`EVP_PKEY_check()` and others) doesn't allow breaking an ongoing operation, so user will not to be able to cancel it.
 * Add support for other certificate file types, e.g. PGP ones.

 ## Known issues

-* Viewing a password protected certificate file from a file find dialog may be confusing, the dialog is opened above the main window and may be hidden below the file find dialog.
-This issue has to be fixed in the Salamander core.
+* Viewing a password protected certificate file from a *file find dialog* may be confusing, as the *dialog* is opened above the *main window* and may be hidden below the *file find dialog*.
+This issue has to be fixed in the *Salamander's* core.
+* Only **ANSI characters** are accepted for a certificate password.
+Without Unicode support from Salamander it's not possible to enter Unicode characters into edit-box in the *password dialog*.

 ## License